Munir-Ahmed-Dhk/my_ai-quizwhiz.zluck.com-pnt-b24/README.md

-"# selecting pole SCM trigger scope"
+"# this is last try to today"
-"# this is a test text"
+"# selecting pole SCM trigger scope and changing git address" "# this is a test text"
 "# This is the 3rd testing message#"